You might have noticed that after playing a couple of hours with your Switch on the dock, the console will feel a lot warmer than usual...

 Normally no. Unless you are pulling an all-nighter marathon session, your Switch should be fine.

-Some users have reported that their Switch did indeed overheat to the point of bending or breaking.
+However, some users have reported that their Switch did indeed overheat to the point of bending or breaking.
 Users like _NSR in this Reddit thread.
 Most consoles aren´t affected, but a select few do have an overheating issue.

 Unfortunately, there is not a sure-fire way to know if your Switch is affected by this problem.
 If it hurts to touch your console after playing for a couple of hours, then you might have cause for concern.
 Otherwise, it´s heating up in a normal temperature range.